Niaouli Essential Oil Benefits, Uses & More!

 However, it has been documented that in small and very specific amounts, Niaouli oil can be used to treat intestinal infections in dogs and can be used to freshen up their fur and help to repel insects and fleas/ticks.
 When administering any essential oil to your dog (certainly not cats), always be sure to monitor them closely and always use very small quantities.

-I must say that researching harmful plant species never proved to be so rewarding before!
-I suppose you could say that one man’s trash certainly is another’s treasure – a valuable tip for living a greener life!
-I think Niaouli works best as a replacement for Tea Tree oil and can be used in more general circumstances than Tea Tree.
+Researching harmful plant species never proved to be so rewarding before!
+I suppose you could say that one man’s trash certainly is another man’s treasure.
+Well, there’s a valuable tip for living a greener life!
+Generally speaking, niaouli works best as a replacement for Tea Tree oil.
+Truth be told, you can use it in more general circumstances than Tea Tree.

 It has a wonderful smell and tastes great too, which means it can be used in almost every room in your house – for use in the kitchen and cleaning the bathroom, to freshening up your living room and bedroom, very few oils are as adaptive as Niaouli oil.
 It’s also quite affordable and quite readily available, so acquiring it won’t be hard.
 I recommend at least giving it a try, as I’ve found it to be quite valuable in my home.